E-Graphs as a Persistent Compiler Abstraction: Case Study 1: Floating-Point Accuracy

-We run the described flow on each of the 31 Herbie contributed benchmarks in the FPBench suite\footnote{https://fpbench.org/benchmarks.html\#from\%3Aherbie} and compare the accuracy of the original input expression, the expression optimized by Herbie, and the expression optimized with our implementation (\autoref{tab:accuracy_comparison}).
-Overall, we are able to match Herbie's accuracy on most benchmarks.
-We do not reach Herbie's accuracy on a few benchmarks because: \begin{itemize} \item We have yet to implement some functions, such as \texttt{hypot}, \item The Herbie ruleset differs slightly from the egglog ruleset we used, \item Herbie's unsound rules might lead to a more accurate result while our implementation cannot prove their soundness and thus does not apply some rules. \item For all benchmarks, equality saturation is aborted due to the e-node limit being reached.
-It is possible that a different ordering of rewrites would lead to other rules being applied, leading to a more accurate result by chance. \end{itemize} The reverse is also true: for some benchmarks, we are able to reach a more accurate result than Herbie.
-Again, this can be attributed to differences in the rewrite rulesets, handling of soundness, as well as the non-determinism introduced by the e-node limit.
-Note that by running Herbie for more iterations, more optimal expressions would be found.
-With these results, we demonstrate that our xDSL based implementation of the \mlirdialect{eqsat} dialect is sufficiently powerful to replicate the core mechanism of Herbie.
+We evaluate our re-implementation using the 31 Herbie-contributed benchmarks in the FPBench suite\footnote{https://fpbench.org/benchmarks.html\#from\%3Aherbie} and compare the accuracy of the original input expression to the optimized Herbie output and the output optimized with our implementation (\autoref{tab:accuracy_comparison}).
+Our re-implementation is able to match Herbie's accuracy on all but two benchmarks.
+For all benchmarks, \ac{es} is aborted due to the e-node limit being reached.
+This means that the order in which rewrites are applied \emph{can} have impact on the final optimized program.
+We believe that a different ordering of rewrites would lead to other rules being applied, leading to a more accurate result by chance.
+These results demonstrate that our Tamagoyaki-based implementation of the \mlirdialect{equivalence} dialect is sufficiently powerful to replicate the core mechanism of Herbie.